Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Virginia Tech and its opponents have combined to score more than 48.5 points in three of nine games this season.
+- Virginia Tech and its opponents have gone over the current 48.5-point total in three of nine games this season.

 - The combined points per game average of the two teams, 46.7, is 1.8 points fewer than Saturday's over/under.